jamie-burns0/documents/quicksort-go/quicksort-go.md

 #### 1M ints

-For testing, I settled on a slice of int with a capacity 1,000,000 and populated this with random ints.
-On test cases, the range of random ints varied from 0-1000000, 0-100000,...,0-10.
+For testing, I settled on a slice of int with capacity 1,000,000 and populated this with random ints.
+In test cases, the range of random ints varied from 0-1000000, 0-100000,...,0-10.
 For the first set, the likelyhood of repeating or ordered values was going to be low, through to the last set, where the likelyhood of repeating or ordered values was going to be high.

 #### Idea one